shoebjoarder/note_bot/README.md

 - Create a new account in OpenAI and get your API key from [here](https://beta.openai.com/)

   - Once logged in, click on your name in the top right corner and select `View API keys`
   - Click on the button `Create a new secret key`.
-Give the key a name to the key and then copy it to your clipboard
+Give a name to the key and then copy it to your clipboard
   - In the `backend` directory, open `.env` file.
 Paste the API key between the quotation marks in the `OPENAI_API_KEY` variable

 - To install Node packages, enter the following command in your command prompt or terminal (only once):